kexiZeroing/kexiZeroing.github.io/src/blog/start-js-stack-project.md

   return <ListingLayout listings={props.listings} />
 }

-// This function gets called at build time on server-side.
-// It may be called again, on a serverless function, if
-// revalidation is enabled and a new request comes in export async function getStaticProps(props) {
+export async function getStaticProps(props) {
   const data = await fetch(`https://example.com/api/listings/${props.params.id}`)
   const { listings } = await data.json()